Avinash740/TeamTien8bitComputer/README.md

 	BMI 	1110

 ## Running Code
-	The verilog simulation is already compiled in the demo folder.
+	The verilog simulation is already compiled in the demo folder, but to recompile it, run the command

+		iverilog -o vespa vespa.v

+	vespa is the compiled verilog simulation.

-	To run a compiled VeSPA program, rename the binary to 'v.out' in the demo folder.
+	To run a compiled VeSPA program, rename the binary you want to run to 'v.out' in the demo folder.
+		Then, run the command

+		vvp vespa

+	A trace of the status of the instruction count, values of PC, IR, Condition Codes, OPCODE of instruction, and the status of the 32 registers in reg_file.

+	To compile code, run the command

+		vcc your_Program.c

+	which generates v.out, a hex representation of the compiled program.